 Contrary to the intimate performance space at the Finborough Theatre and the minimal set (dusty sheet flooring and a filing cabinet pushed on its side in the centre) the music was loud and unapologetic.
 With competent singing across the company, the music was consistent in style and executed well by the band.
 With no underscore running alongside dialogue, the musical interludes were prominent, which gave more of a gig-like feel.
 Serving as they typically do in musicals, the numbers were melodic monologues, the lyrics were simple and perhaps at times clichéd with some metaphors lacking a little in profundity.

 The costumes designed by Libby Todd and make-up of the protagonist hostages was very authentic and the performers did well to navigate almost the entire performance blindfolded with hands bound.
 Lighting by Nic Farman was minimal in range of effects but not in power and contributed strongly to the drama of Hostage Song.

-Hostage Song is on at the Finborough Theatre until 8th July 2014, for further information or to book visit here.
+Hostage Song is at the Finborough Theatre until 8th July 2014.
+For further information or to book visit the theatre’s website here.